 Gov. Pat Quinn didn’t bottle that bill up in committee.
 The culprit was the man Franks failed to mention in his column: Michael Madigan.

 For eight terms, Franks and Madigan have played a political tag team match against the people of this district.
 Jack votes every term to return Madigan as speaker, giving him his three-fifths, veto-proof majority, then comes back to McHenry County to tell us all the wonderful things he’s trying to do for us that are being stopped by the leadership in Springfield.

 Change in Springfield won’t happen until Madigan’s authority as speaker is diluted or ended.
 That must begin before a new General Assembly is seated next January.
 It must begin in November in every district that sends a vote for Madigan’s speakership to Springfield, starting here in the 63rd District.

-Republican candidate63rd State Representative District
+63rd State Representative District